valterb/sprite-demo-castle-engine/README.md

 Any changes that improve the code would be appreciated.
 Still to do would be:
-1) turn the sprite in the required direction before starting the animation (I have attached individual idle images)
+1) Turn the sprite in the required direction before starting the animation (I have attached individual idle images)
 2) Insert an action to pick up an object
 3) Define a walking area
 4) and much more ...